sanandrea/openshift-wordpress-cartridge/wp-content/plugins/so-widgets-bundle/readme.txt

 3. An example of the button widget.

 == Changelog ==

+= 1.9.9 - 31 August 2017 =
+* Avoid using relative paths in asset URLs.
+* Fixed compat with latest Elementor update.

+= 1.9.8 - 21 August 2017 =
+* Use WordPress functions to exit AJAX actions.
+* TinyMCE field: Initialized once.
+* TinyMCE field: Simplified switching between TinyMCE and QuickTags.
+* TinyMCE field: Check if individual TinyMCE settings are encoded as JSON and decode before re-encoding all settings.
+* Some compat fixes for Elementor.
+* TinyMCE field: Temporarily disable Jetpack Grunion editor.
+* Use correct JS dependencies for Beaver Builder compatibility when `WP_DEBUG` not defined.
+* Removed unnecessary enqueues in Beaver Builder compat for dashicons and wp media scripts.
+* Post carousel: Only handle horizontal swipes.

+= 1.9.7 - 11 August 2017 =
+* Contact: Added user configurable field for 'From:' address.
+* TinyMCE field: Use editor stylesheets for new TinyMCE editor.
+* TinyMCE field: Use UTF-8 encoding for text output.
+* Sliders: Check whether `$frames` is empty before using.
+* Google Maps: Prevent automatic center for routes.

+= 1.9.6 - 4 August 2017 =
+* Slider: Background Video: Try embedding the video if oEmbed fails.
+* Contact: Added some nonce checks.
+* Contact: add reply-to header.
+* Remove elementor panel width override.
+* Editor: Fix TinyMCE editor button filters in WP >= 4.8.
+* Editor: Preserve encoded HTML entities in TinyMCE field.
+* TinyMCE field: Added missing `tiny_mce_before_init` filter.

+= 1.9.5 - 25 July 2017 =
+* Fixed icon field selection.
+* TinyMCE field is initialized when quicktags is selected.
+* Autocomplete field only initialized once.
+* Posts field sanitization handles multiple post types.

+= 1.9.4 - 24 July 2017 =
+* Using new Editor JS API for TinyMCE field.
+* Carousel: apply static position on `.overlay`.
+* Layout Slider: Add ability to set Background image to Title and spaced the code.
+* Add capabilities check to widget activation action.
+* Testimonial: Corrected typo in description and corrected formatting.
+* Enabling translation for "From:" in contact mail.

 = 1.9.3 - 3 July 2017 =
 * Editor: Fix settings form label.